mubanjs/muban-skeleton/docs/guide/scripts.md

 ### `npm run build -- --debug --watch`

-Runs the same build process as the normal `npm run build -- --debug`, but now in watch mode, enjoying fast recompilations when your local files change.
+Runs the same build process as the normal `npm run build -- --watch`, but the output code is without production optimizations.

 Useful for live local development against your CMS rendered pages.

 ### `npm run storybook`

 Develop and test your components in storybook.

+### `npm run storybook:mock-api`

+Same as `npm run storybook`, but with the mock API bundling and middleware enabled.

 ## Builds